swoyamrajbhandari/PichinchaBank_RD/Final-Submissions/Requirements Document/BancoPichincha-RequirementsDocument.md

 > #### - Subclass 1: Bank Tellers -
 >
-> **Characteristics:** Bank employees are responsible for verifying international transfer requests.
+> **Characteristics:** Bank tellers are responsible for verifying international transfer requests.
 This subclass possesses a high level of technical expertise and understanding of banking regulations and the SWIFT System.
 >
 > **Privileges:** Bank Tellers can access and manage incoming transfer requests, verify transaction details, input information into the SWIFT System, and update the transaction status.
 They play a critical role in ensuring the accuracy and security of transfers.
 >